Empty tray or surface with a small round hole in the center

 THE WOOD

 Adding to the material depth of the edition is the historic wood used to craft the medallions.
-These elements are carved from iconic tulip poplar trees planted by residents enslaved at Monticello during Jefferson's lifetime, and eventually memorialized on the back of the two-dollar bill.
+These elements are carved from iconic tulip poplar trees planted during Jefferson's lifetime.
 The wood from those trees takes on a new life and meaning in this novel context.